General Tax Information

 1. Assessment: The Market Value of your property based on two years prior.
 Assessments in Manitoba are determined by the Provincial Assessment Services Office.
 If you have any questions regarding your property assessment please click here.

 a) Municipal Mill Rate - Determined by the Rural Municipality when the current year's budget is developed;

 b) School Mill Rate - Determined by Mountain View School Division

 Please allow 2-3 days for processing when using electronic payments, penalties will be applied to all amounts received after the due date.
 For more information on how to set up the RM of Dauphin for online bill payment please click here

 If your current buildings/land have undergone an assessment change you may receive a supplementary tax bill in the fall.
 Please be advised that supplementary tax bills are not replacement bills and you are required to submit payment in addition to your original statement on the dates noted on the bill.
 If your supplementary tax bill is a credit, it will automatically be applied to your tax account.
 If your financial institution looks after your taxes, please ensure to notify them of the change.

 If you have any questions regarding your taxes please email: firstname.lastname@example.org

-Every fall the RM of Dauphin holds a Tax Sale Auction.
+Every year the RM of Dauphin holds a Tax Sale Auction.
 Any properties that have 2 years outstanding taxes (Prior Years) will be entered into the tax sale process, full payment of the prior years taxes along with all the costs that are incurred will be required before the Tax Sale date in order for the property to be removed.

 All properties that are registered in Tax Sale and are unpaid by the Tax Sale date and time will proceed into a public auction.